-Man, guilty of leaving his son in hot car to die, will learn his fate today
+Justin Ross Harris sentenced to life for son's hot-car death

 State witnesses testified that Harris lived what prosecutors described as a "double life."

 To his wife, family, friends and co-workers, Harris was seen as a loving father and husband.
-But unbeknownst to them, Harris engaged in online sexual communication with multiple women, including two underage girls, had extramarital sexual encounters in public places and paid for sex with a prostitute.
+Unbeknownst to them, Harris engaged in online sexual communication with multiple women, including two underage girls, had extramarital sexual encounters in public places and paid for sex with a prostitute.

 Harris' defense maintained his sexual behavior had nothing to do with Cooper's death.